Mohammad Reza Pahlavi: Criticism of reign and causes of his overthrow

+American inaction

-The US State Department drew criticism for doing little to communicate with Tehran or discourage protest and opposition to the Shah.
-The intelligence community within the US has also been subject due to criticism particularly for reporting to President Jimmy Carter “Iran is not in a revolutionary or even a ‘pre-revolutionary’ situation.”
-President Jimmy Carter was also blamed for his lack of support for the Shah while failing to deter opposition.
+The U.S. State Department drew criticism for doing little to communicate with Tehran or discourage protest and opposition to the Shah.
+The intelligence community within the US has also been subject to criticism particularly for reporting to President Jimmy Carter, "Iran is not in a revolutionary or even a 'pre-revolutionary' situation."
+Carter was also blamed for his lack of support for the Shah while failing to deter opposition.
 Within Iran, the revolution is widely believed to have been a British plot to overthrow the Shah.
-This theory would come to be known as the 1979 Iranian Revolution Conspiracy Theory.
-The theory was supported by the Shah of Iran who believed his increasing control over oil markets and his 1973 nationalization of Iranian oil prompted international oil companies to unseat him.
+This theory would come to be known as the 1979 Iranian Revolution conspiracy theory.
+The notion was supported by the Shah of Iran, who believed his increasing control over oil markets and his 1973 nationalization of Iranian oil prompted international oil companies to unseat him.
+The Carter administration in the US also refused to sell non-lethal tear gas and rubber bullets to Iran.

-An Amnesty International assessment on Iran for 1974–1975 stated:
+An Amnesty International assessment on Iran for 1974–1975 stated: "The total number of political prisoners has been reported at times throughout the year to be anything from 25,000 to 100,000".

-At the Federation of American Scientists, John Pike writes:
+At the Federation of American Scientists, John Pike wrote in 2000:

 Explanations for the overthrow of Mohammad Reza include his status as a dictator put in place by a non-Muslim Western power, the United States, whose foreign culture was seen as influencing that of Iran.
 Additional contributing factors included reports of oppression, brutality, corruption, and extravagance.
 Basic functional failures of the regime have also been blamed—economic bottlenecks, shortages and inflation; the regime's over-ambitious economic programme; the failure of its security forces to deal with protests and demonstrations; and the overly centralised royal power structure.

 International policies pursued by the Shah in order to increase national income by remarkable increases in the price of oil through his leading role in the Organization of the Oil Producing Countries (OPEC) have been stressed as a major cause for a shift of Western interests and priorities, and for a reduction of their support for him reflected in a critical position of Western politicians and media, especially of the administration of U.S. President Jimmy Carter regarding the question of human rights in Iran, and in strengthened economic ties between the United States of America and Saudi Arabia in the 1970s.